ReallyGoodSmarts/datanews-rig-demo/README.md

 git merge caketemplate/master --allow-unrelated-histories
 ```

 This worked, but led — expectedly — to merge conflicts.
-Actually, just one in this `README.md`, which I easily resolved.
+Worked through them slowly, but without problems.